 Capturing Kids' Hearts National Showcase District

-Haysville USD 261 has been honored with two national awards recognizing and celebrating teachers and staff that go the extra mile each day by creating a safe environment where students are connected and eager to learn.
+Haysville USD 261 has once again been honored with two national awards recognizing and celebrating teachers and staff that go the extra mile each day by creating a safe environment where students are connected and eager to learn.

 “I am so proud of the Haysville USD 261 faculty, staff, students and administrators for being named a Capturing Kids Hearts National Showcase District two years in a row,” said Superintendent Dr. John Burke.
 “This program empowers everyone to treat others with kindness and respect.
 The district has embraced the Capturing Kids Hearts program in every school and department.
 This focus on developing mutual respect has improved relationships between all stakeholders.”

 Michelle Ramirez Receives KSDE Horizon Award

 Nelson Elementary Third Grade Teacher Michelle Ramirez has been named a 2019 Horizon Award winner.
 This award is intended to recognize exemplary first-year teachers in the elementary and secondary classrooms of the state who perform in a way that distinguishes them as outstanding.
 This award provides each district the opportunity to encourage, recognize, and reward new members of the profession.